aws-samples/aws-mobile-appsync-chat-starter-angular/README.md

 ## Features

-- PWA: A progressive web application takes advantage of the latest technologies to combine the best of web and mobile apps.
+- PWA: A progressive web application takes advantage of the latest technologies such as Service Workers to combine the best of web and mobile apps.
 Think of it as a website built using web technologies but that acts and feels like an app in a mobile device.

 - GraphQL Mutations (src/app/graphql/mutations)
   - Create messages